- April 7, 2014: Talk with Dr. Rami Zurayk

 in Davis Auditorium

-Lucy Van Hook, an independent carbon consultant, is currently managing the Carbon Quantification Project at The Maine Housing Authority, and has been since its inception in January 2008.
-Lucy has studied the ecology of climate change since 2000.
-She is part of a technical team that is developing a weatherization methodology to measure, monitor and sell the carbon emissions avoided from weatherizing single family and multi-family dwellings.
-The larger scope of the Carbon Project includes the development of a Project Document that will allow Housing Finance Agencies (HFAs) to quantify and sell carbon emission reductions from solar thermal installations and energy efficiency measures in the housing projects they sponsor.
-Lucy oversees the participation of the state HFAs that have joined the Program during the development stage, and will continue to do so as other interested agencies join the Program.
-Lucy is a Maine certified energy auditor, and received her BA in Biology and Environmental Studies from Bowdoin College.
+Lucy Van Hook, an independent carbon consultant, is currently managing the Carbon Quantification Project at the Maine Housing Authority and has been since its inception in January 2008.
+Van Hook has studied the ecology of climate change since 2000.
+She is part of a technical team that is developing a weatherization methodology to measure, monitor, and sell the carbon emissions avoided from weatherizing single-family and multi-family dwellings.
+The larger scope of the Carbon Project includes the development of a Project Document that will allow housing finance agencies (HFAs) to quantify and sell carbon emission reductions from solar thermal installations and energy efficiency measures in the housing projects they sponsor.
+Van Hook oversees the participation of the state HFAs that have joined the program during the development stage, and will continue to do so as other interested agencies join the Program.
+Van Hook is a Maine certified energy auditor and received her B.A. in biology and environmental studies from Bowdoin College.

-Through her work, she will be attending the Copenhagen Climate Change conference and will offer the Skidmore community a look inside the conference from the perspective of a young person working in the climate change field.
+Through her work, Van Hook will be attending the Copenhagen Climate Change conference and will offer the Skidmore community a look inside the conference from the perspective of a young person working in the climate change field.

-Thanks to the efforts of the Skidmore IT Department, in particular Academic Technologies and Media Services, we will be using Skidmore's new mobile Tandberg video-conferencing system to help lower the carbon footprint of this event by reducing the travel needs of our speakers.
-Please contact Ben Harwood at firstname.lastname@example.org for questions regarding the Tandberg system.
+Thanks to the efforts of the Skidmore IT Department, in particular Academic Technologies and Media Services, we will be using Skidmore's new mobile Tandberg videoconferencing system to help lower the carbon footprint of this event by reducing the travel needs of our speakers.
 This is event is co-sponsored or supported by the Environmental Studies Program, Sustainable Skidmore, the Environmental Action Club and International Affairs.

-- Early Screening of the Documentary Sun Come Up and Discussion with Filmmaker Jennifer
+- Early screening of the documentary Sun Come Up and eiscussion with filmmaker Jennifer Redfearn.

-Sun Come Up is a character-driven documentary following the relocation of some of the world's first climate refugees, the Carteret Islanders – a community living on a remote island chain 50 miles off the coast of Papua New Guinea.
+Sun Come Up is a character-driven documentary following the relocation of some of the world's first climate refugees, the Carteret Islanders, a community living on a remote island chain 50 miles off the coast of Papua New Guinea.
 The islanders are among the first to organize a community-wide evacuation as a result of climate change.
 Skidmore will host an advanced screening of this film followed by a discussion with filmmaker Jennifer Redfearn.
-To learn more about this documentary, please click here.
-This event is co-sponsored by Environmental Studies, The Office of Student Diversity Programs, The Office of Intercultural Studies, Sustainable Skidmore, and the Environmental Action Club.
+This event is co-sponsored by the Environmental Studies Program, the Office of Student Diversity Programs, the Office of Intercultural Studies, Sustainable Skidmore, and the Environmental Action Club.

-From October 24th-November 14th, Skidmore residents competed residence hall against residence hall to try and reduce their electricity consumption by the greatest percentage.
-Each hall is individually metered so students can see how much electricity each residence hall is using in real time.
-Please click here to view the Skidmore Unplugged electricity dashboard.
-Congratulations to McClellan Hall with a 12 percent reduction to WIN SKIDMORE UNPLUGGED!!
+This program pits residence halls against each other in trying to reduce electricity consumption by the greatest percentage.
+Each hall is individually metered, so students can see how much electricity each residence hall is using in real time.
+Congratulations to McClellan Hall with a 12 percent reduction to win Skidmore Unplugged!

-On Friday, 9/18 Skidmore community members stopped by the Case College Center patio to get their bike "spiffed" up.
+Skidmore community members stopped by the Case College Center patio to get their bikes "spiffed up."
 A representative from Skidmore's Environmental Action Club's green bikes program along with a bike mechanic from Elevate Bicycles were on hand to help out with some simple bike repairs.
 Saratoga Healthy Transportation Network was also be present to promote safe biking practices and their bicycle benefits program.
-Click here to learn more about Saratoga Healthy Transportation Network.

-This year, Skidmore College partnered with the Saratoga Healthy Transportation Network to help promote this initiative throughout Saratoga County.
-Designed to reduce carbon emissions when commuters travel solo in their cars, the event encouraged solo drivers to carpool, bike, walk or bus to work if possible.
+Skidmore College has partnered with the Saratoga Healthy Transportation Network to help promote this initiative throughout Saratoga County.
+Designed to reduce carbon emissions when commuters travel solo in their cars, the event encouraged solo drivers to car-pool, bike, walk, or bus to work.
 Participants were encouraged to register their team online.
 Saratoga Healthy Transportation Network's Bike to Work Day last May and Skidmore's Leave Your Car at Home Week last fall served as a springboard for this collaborative initiative.